Satvik3799/Satvik3799/README.md

 # About Me:
-I used to be an Embedded Hardware Design Engineer at a Start-up company. <br> I am a PG student at IIT Bombay <br> I’m interested in Computer Architecture and Digital IC Design.<br>
+I used to be an Embedded Hardware Design Engineer at a Start-up company. <br> I am a PG student at IIT Bombay <br> I’m interested in Computer Architecture, Digital IC Design and Embedded Systems.<br>

 ##  Socials: